MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Splatting.md

 ## Long description

-Splatting is a method of passing a collection of parameter values to a command as unit.
+Splatting is a method of passing a collection of parameter values to a command as a unit.
 PowerShell associates each value in the collection with a command parameter.
 Splatted parameter values are stored in named splatting variables, which look like standard variables, but begin with an At symbol (`@`) instead of a dollar sign (`$`).
 The At symbol tells PowerShell that you are passing a